richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 ### Why SIN broadcasts are not used for security

 If you are a corpsec architect, SIN broadcasts appear to be a very useful tool.
 It is supremly difficult to spoof or steal either personas or SINs, which means in theory they can provide very strong guarantees that someone trying to get through a security gate is who they say they are.
-Particularly when the corp in question is also the issuer of the SIN in question, as is typically the case, which means they have unfettered access to the SIN biographic and biometric data.
+Particularly when the corp in question is also the issuer of the SIN, as is typically the case for its employees, which means they have unfettered access to the SIN biographic and biometric data.

 Unfortunately for the corps, it doesn't work that way in practice.
 Several high-profile data thefts took place in the early 2070s where Shadowrunner teams used a SIN-bombing attack combined with a powerful local jammer to clog up Matrix traffic.
 The duplicate SIN was noticed and shut down a few seconds later, delayed by the jammers... but during that narrow window, the attackers were able to open doors, shut down security systems, and disable countermeasures.
 The third or fourth time this happened to any given corp, they quickly switched gears, and pulled SIN scanners out of critical security systems.
-Today, the state-of-the-art in local security systems consists of biometric scanners coupled with a database of allowed users held locally on a powerful host.
+Today, the state-of-the-art in local security systems consists of biometric scanners coupled with a database of allowed users held locally on a well-secured host.

 ## Verifying SINs

 It is crucial that the *haves* protect their stuff from the *have-nots*.
 Hence, it is important to be able to verify a given SIN is real and not an imposter.
-Fortunately for plucky criminals trying to live outside the law, a combination of inter-corp paranoia and mistrust makes checking if a SIN is fake a much more difficult problem than it could be.
+Fortunately for plucky criminals trying to live outside the law, a combination of inter-corp paranoia and mistrust makes checking if a SIN is fake a much more difficult problem than it could be[^dystopia].

+[^dystopia]: Shadowrun is a hyper-capitalist corporate dystopia, not a panopticon surveillance dystopia.

 There are, broadly, three methods used to verify that someone presenting a SIN is doing so honestly.